python-rope/ropemacs/README.txt

 * New file/directory/module/package; ``C-x p n [fdmp]``
 * Edit project config; ``C-x p c``
 * Updating buffers with moved files after refactorings
+* Extracting similar pieces defaults to yes in extract refactorings

 Setting Up
 ==========

-You can get Pymacs from http://www.iro.umontreal.ca/~pinard/pymacs/.
+You can get pymacs_ from http://www.iro.umontreal.ca/~pinard/pymacs/.
 But version 0.22 does not work with Python 2.5 because of the lack of file encoding declarations.
 A simple patch is included:
 ``docs/pymacs_python25.patch``.